What is a Clean Air Zone?

 It’s important to note that Clean Air Zones and Low Emission Zones differ slightly from London’s Ultra Low Emission Zone, which has stricter regulations.
 Currently, the only Ultra Low Emission Zone in the UK is in London.

-From August 2023, the Ultra Low Emission Zone will be expanding to cover the whole of London and impacting over five million Londoners.
+In August 2023, the Ultra Low Emission Zone expanded to cover the whole of London and impacting over five million Londoners.
 However, the upside is that if you own an electric vehicle, you will be exempt from the daily ULEZ charge of £12.50.

 Summary: